ajoumah/-Forensic-Face-Recognition-/README.md

 ##   Abstract

 Identifying deceased individuals in forensic and humanitarian circumstances is still difficult, owing to face damage, decomposition, and image disparities.
 This study proposes a strong face identification framework that incorporates dual-method face detection, orientation correction, and deep learning-based embedding creation.
-Five models—**AdaFace-ViT, FaceNet, ResNet50, SENet, and VGG16**—were evaluated using antemortem (AM) and postmortem (PM) facial images to assess robustness under degraded conditions.
+Five models—**ViT, FaceNet, ResNet50, SENet, and VGG16**—were evaluated using antemortem (AM) and postmortem (PM) facial images to assess robustness under degraded conditions.

 ---